aral/ar.al-site/content/2019/01/22/hypha-spike-multiwriter-1/index.md

 ## Notes

   * Signalhub is now integrated into the server.
 You do not have to run it separately for WebRTC.
+  * Although we are not creating a persistent database in this iteration (we’re using random-access-ram instead of, say, random-access-i(ndexed)db), we must validate as if we were.
+The actual app will persist the database so it would never present the option to authorise a node from the same platform/app combination (e.g., Browser X on Platform Y).
+What this means practically is that you must test with two different browsers when testing on the same machine.

 ### Issues